 Unfortunately, just about everyone knows someone who has, is or will go through a divorce.
-Your mate won’t always get this advice from his lawyer, so here’s our top five tips to help your mate through this difficult time.
+Your mate won’t always get this advice from his lawyer, so here are our top five tips to help your mate through this difficult time.

 It’s about the kids

 Remind them to be rational

 Make sure your mate doesn’t settle for a lawyer who will just agree with them in order to win their business.
-The bottom line is that there’s really no winners in a divorce, and usually both sides walk away thinking they’ve been shafted.
-The best way to ‘win’ at a divorce is to make sure you don’t pay tens of thousands of dollars to your lawyers.
+The bottom line is that there are really no winners in a divorce, and usually, both sides walk away thinking they’ve been shafted.
+The best way to ‘win’ at divorce is to make sure you don’t pay tens of thousands of dollars to your lawyers.
 Sometimes even picking up the phone and talking to a lawyer is stressful, so if you’re a really good mate feel free to call some lawyers for your friend, and suss them out yourself.
 A good lawyer will be happy to take your call or you mate’s call, spend the time understanding the situation, identifying the issues, and giving a realistic estimate of what it is going to cost and why.
 It’s also important, during the process, to remind your mate not to make decisions in anger, but to be rational and consider things from their ex-partner’s perspective.
 And always remind them to consider whether the money paid to the lawyer, plus the extra time and stress, is worth whatever it is they’re fighting over.

 Breakups are indeed messy.
 Most people do not handle them well.
 Make sure your mate doesn’t feel like they’re on their own.
 Check-in on them.
 Make sure they aren’t spinning out of control.
 Signs to watch for is if they